danielhagos11/ContainerAppScript/ReadMe.md

 3. Create a new Container Apps Environment (by default, will create a Log Analytics)
 4. Create a new Container Apps using a sample container image from MCR registry

-You will be using a sample backend and frontend container images available here: https://github.com/HoussemDellai?tab=packages.

-For frontend app, you will use this image: `ghcr.io/houssemdellai/containerapps-album-frontend:v1`.

-For backend app, you will use this image: `ghcr.io/houssemdellai/containerapps-album-backend:v1`.

 ```shell
 $RESOURCE_GROUP="rg-container-apps"